 Equalization is used to cut or boost certain frequencies.
 This can either drastically reduce unwanted noise or make speech more intelligible.

-Proprietary filters and spectral repair are used to remove elements of a recording such as spikes, hum, pops and unwanted noise.
+Proprietary filters and spectral repair are used to remove elements of a recording such as spikes, hum, pops, and unwanted noise.

 This process usually occurs after the enhancement of audio.
-Once audio is intelligible a direct transcription of the words or conversation spoken is documented.
+Once the audio is intelligible a direct transcription of the words or conversation spoken is documented.